47429921/47429921/README.md

 ### Hi 47429921 is here.
->This person haven't complete any big project.
+>This person hasn't completed any big project yet.
 >So nothing can be place here :D

 ***